MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/use/find-sharepoint-sites.md

 - BFB160
 - MET150
 ms.assetid: 3388bdc7-1ee0-497e-b110-fba4a082eb08
-description: "Use Microsoft Search in Bing to find SharePoint sites and the details that you'll see"
+description: "Use Microsoft Search to find SharePoint sites and the details that you'll see"
 ---

 # Find SharePoint sites